-- 4. Check the checkbox of the combined rule to enable the rule for abnormal detection. - 5.
+- 4. Check the checkbox of the combined rule to enable the rule. - 5.
 Select two configured single rules as the Rule A and Rule B of the combined rule, set the minimum and maximum time interval for the two single rules, and then select the trigger order of the single rules for alarm filtering.

-- If you select the rule type as None, the rule option is invalid, and no abnormal detection can be configured. - Up to 8 single rules and 2 combined rules are configurable.
+- If you select the rule type as None, the rule option is invalid. - Up to 8 single rules and 2 combined rules are configurable.
 And the line crossing, intrusion, region exiting and region entrance are supported for the combined rules. - 6.
 Click Save to save the settings. - Click Arming Schedule tab to set the schedule time for each rule, and click Save to save the settings. - 8.
 Click Linkage Method tab, check the checkbox of corresponding linkage method for each rule, and click Save to save the settings.